 Celebrate Your Flow

 Support your body and celebrate your flow with this slow, sweet flow for days you'd like to practice, but you want to nourish yourself and support yourself during your moontime.
 A very grounding, slow practice, also great for whenever your body might need extra support but you'd like to flow.
+You will need a bolster, blanket and eye bag.

 Honour Your Flow: Restorative Yoga for Your Cycle